LindaAPersson/playdate/TESTING.md

 ![Signup](documentation/testing/wave/signUp.png)
 </details>

-While reviewing our code in WAVE, we encountered an interesting bug related to the rendering of forms.
+While reviewing my code in WAVE, I encountered an interesting bug related to the rendering of forms.
 Initially, when the form was directly included inside the render function, WAVE returned a clean report with no accessibility errors.
-However, when we refactored the code to define the form within a constant and then called that constant inside the render function, WAVE detected a plethora of accessibility errors.
+However, when I refactored the code to define the form within a constant and then called that constant inside the render function, WAVE detected a plethora of accessibility errors.

 ## Feature Testing